edouardfoussier/assistant-rh-rag-demo/README.md

 # 4) Sanity check counts
 make count
-# You should get a total of 16283 points
+# You should see a total of 16,283 points

 # 5) Open the UI
 open http://localhost:8501